1987 Boston Red Sox

-The Red Sox were able to finish on an up note with Roger Clemens finishing strong winning his second straight Cy Young Award, going 20-9.
+The Red Sox were able to finish on an up note with Roger Clemens finishing strong and winning his second straight Cy Young Award, going 20-9.
 The Red Sox had started the season as a veteran team with high expectations of a return to the World Series.
 After the 1987 season they were a very different team but with renewed expectations for 1988.
 The change was clear after the season when the Red Sox released their schedule and ticket promotions.
-Instead of selling the team with pictures of Jim Rice, Wade Boggs or Roger Clemens the cover of each schedule and poster pictured the 5 new hitters standing side by side: Ellis Burks, Mike Greenwell, Todd Benzinger, John Marzano and Sam Horn.
+Instead of selling the team with pictures of Jim Rice, Wade Boggs or Roger Clemens, the cover of each schedule and poster pictured the five new hitters standing side by side: Ellis Burks, Mike Greenwell, Todd Benzinger, John Marzano and Sam Horn.

 - All-Stars: Wade Boggs, Dwight Evans and Bruce Hurst

 - AL Silver Slugger Award: Wade Boggs (3B) and Dwight Evans (OF)

 - Topps All-Star Rookie Team: Ellis Burks (OF) and Mike Greenwell (OF)